the-xentropy/xencrypt/README.md

 ```
 Invoke-Xencrypt -InFile invoke-mimikatz.ps1 -OutFile xenmimi.ps1 -Iterations 100
 ```
-This will compress and encrypt it 100 times and is useful for dynamic AV bypasses because they have a time-out for analyzing code.
-There's no fakery here like sleeps that the dynamic scan can skip to get to the end -- it has to go through the entire chain to get to the malicious payload which it usually never does since they normally time out after a second or two or scanning.

 Warning though, the files can get big and generating the output file can take a very long time depending on the scripts and number of iterations requested.

-## Contributing

-If you want to contribute, feel free to contact me on Twitter ( [@SamuelAnttila](http://twitter.com/SamuelAnttila) ) or submit pull requests.
-Any and all ideas for improvements are welcome and you'll be credited appropriately, just please try to keep it to one file in order to make the tool easy to take with you in your kit.